lexandro/dockery/README.md

 0.1.5
 - Add: start/stop/pause/kill/etc.. button to container list view to manage containers
 - Fix: select all containers, not selected all containers properly.

+0.1.6
+- Add: start/stop/pause/kill/etc.. button to container details view to manage a container
+- Add: group containers by their state [running, paused, stopped]
+- Fix: loading process always displayed on stopped containers
+- Fix: no previuously loaded top data shown for just stopped containers on the containersdetails page